rickystamton/Loan-Script-Library/READMETechnical.md

     * **Update balances:** The interest balance (`runningInterest`) carries over any unpaid interest.
 The principal balance (`runningPrincipal`) is reduced by any principal paid.
 The code ensures principal never goes below 0 (floors at 0).
     * **If loan pays off early:** If a prepayment (or combination of payments) fully pays off the remaining principal **before** the end of the term, the script will zero out any subsequent scheduled periods (setting their Principal Due, Interest Due, and Total Due to 0) since the loan is now fully repaid, and it breaks out of the loop.
   * **Write back calculated values:** Updates the schedule’s cells with the newly calculated amounts and balances for each period.
 This includes Total Due (col G = interest due + principal due + fees due), Principal Paid/Interest Paid (if an actual payment was entered), and the Interest Balance (col O), Principal Balance (col P), and Total Balance (col Q) for each period after applying payments.

+Internally, the recalculation algorithm uses dedicated helper functions (from LoanHelpers.js) to perform these steps.
+For example, separateRows() is used to split the data into scheduled vs. unscheduled lists, applyUnscheduledPaymentsForPeriod() applies out-of-sequence payments chronologically before each period’s calculation, and calculateDueAmounts() adjusts the due interest and principal for a period if a prepayment has occurred.
+This modular approach does not change the behavior on the sheet, but it makes the core calculation logic easier to test and maintain.

 **Note:** By default, extra payments on amortizing loans will shorten the loan (you’ll pay off earlier), while the scheduled payment amounts remain unchanged.
 If you want to re-amortize the remaining loan after a prepayment (i.e. adjust future payment amounts to the new balance), you can use the `recastLoan()` function (described below) to recalculate the schedule for all future periods.